-Problems with Cash Application
+Problems With Cash Application

 The Solution of Cash Application Automation

-Cash-application automation software cuts down the time required to process accounts receivables payments.
-Automation programs such as InvoiceSherpa can retrieve payments from multiple sources, including payment information from emails.
+Cash-application automation software cuts down the time required to process accounts receivable payments.
+An automation application, such as InvoiceSherpa, can retrieve payments from multiple sources – including payment information from emails.
 It can also collect all payments in a single file or account and automatically match payments to the proper invoices or customer accounts.
-Automation can improve your accounting efficiency by reducing errors.
+Automation can improve your accounting efficiency greatly by reducing errors.
 These apps typically let you set up automatic billing and follow up with invoice reminders when payments hit overdue status.
-These software options integrate easily with popular accounting software, including QuickBooks Online.
+As an added bonus, these software options easily integrate with popular accounting software, including QuickBooks Online.

 Cash flow is the lifeblood of your small business.
 You can save time, reduce labour expenses, and improve your company’s cash flow by implementing cash application automation.
 Improve your cash flow with invoices, payments, and expense tracking.
 See how much cash you have on hand with QuickBooks.